ballerina-platform/module-ballerinax-azure-cache-redis/README.md

 ### Get all Azure Cache Instances in all resource group within a subscription

-This part describes how to use the ballerina connector to get information regarding a azure cache for redis instances within a subscription.
-We must pass subscription id as parameter to get all the data associated with a cache instances in that subscription.
-It returns an RedisCacheInstance[] if  operation is successful or error if the operation is unsuccessful.
+This part describes how to use the ballerina connector to get information regarding an azure cache for redis instances within a subscription.
+We must pass the subscription id as parameter to get all the data associated with cache instances in that subscription.
+It returns a RedisCacheInstance[] if the operation is successful or error if the operation is unsuccessful.

 ```ballerina
 RedisCacheInstance[]|error response = azureRedisManagementClient->listRedisCacheInstances(<SUBSCRIPTION_ID>);